-- Place in the oven for 25-30mins or until lightly charred and soft.
-Take tray out after 15mins and flip the veg, hiding anything that seems to be charring particularly fast.
+- Place in the oven for 25-30mins or until lightly charred and fork tender.
+Take the tray out after 15mins and flip the veg, hiding anything that seems to be charring particularly fast.

-- Squeeze garlic out of skins and pour everything into a large pot.
-Add a splash of boiling water to the tray and use a plastic spatula to scrape off the flavour stuck to the tray.
-Add into the pot too.
+- Squeeze garlic out of skins and add everything into a large pot.
+Add a splash of boiling water to the tray and use a plastic spatula to scrape off the flavour stuck to the tray, then add that in too.

-- Add 4cups/1litre veg stock, or enough to cover the veg.
-Simmer for 10-15mins just to fully soften the veg and marry the flavours together.
+- Add 5cups/1.25litres veg stock and simmer with the lid on for 15mins, just to fully soften the veg and marry the flavours together.

-- Use a hand blender to blitz everything, pouring in more stock to thin out as needed.
-Taste test for seasoning and adjust accordingly (season well to bring out the best in this simple soup).
-I also usually sprinkle in an extra pinch of ground coriander/turmeric/cumin too, just work to preference!
+- Use a hand blender to blitz everything, pouring in more stock to thin it out to your desired consistency.
+Taste test for seasoning and adjust accordingly then serve up and enjoy!

 Quick 1 min demo!